croffler/hugo-test/site/content/xap102/pojo-support.markdown

 {{% summary %}} {{% /summary %}}

-{{%comment%}}
-One of the differences between the `GigaSpace` interface and the classic `net.jini.Space.JavaSpace` interface is its support for POJOs as Space entries.
-The `JavaSpace` interface is rather intrusive and forces objects that are written to the Space to implement the `net.jini.core.entry.Entry` interface, and mark any field to be stored on the Space as `public`.
-{{%/comment%}}

 The XAP interface fully supports POJOs.
 In terms of preconditions, your POJO classes need to follow the JavaBeans conventions, i.e. have a no-argument constructor, and declare a getter and setter to every field you want saved on the Space.
 The POJO class does not have to implement `java.io.Serializable`, but its properties must.
 The reason for this, is that the POJOs fields are extracted when written to the Space, and stored in a special tuple format that enables the Space to index and analyze them more easily.
 Therefore the actual POJO is not sent over the network, but rather its properties.

 # Metadata